shumintan/introtoIM/week 2/readme.md

 The biggest struggle that I encountered during this assignment was understanding the loop system in code.
 I thought I understood it in class, but in practice I foujd it much harder to understand.
 To be honest, I had to search a video on YouTube to get an extra explanation of the loop system.
 I finally understood in the end but am still a little unsure.

 ## Reflection
+Overall, I enjoyed this assignment a lot more than the first.
+There was greater flexibility in the art that I found myself coding and I feel slightly more comfortable with the material that I covered.
+I am nervous about incorporating more things in the upcoming week but am eager to practice as well.